-- Creating a greater level of focus and thereby improving on the strategic nature of the document. - Aligning this strategic document with the realities of the resources available i.e. financial and human, - Alignment of the IDP with the activities of the Sector Departments and other service providers (vice versa) and - Alignment of the IDP with the various sector plans.
+- Creating a greater level of focus and thereby improving on the strategic nature of the document. - Aligning this strategic document with the realities of the resources available i.e. financial and human,

+- Alignment of the IDP with the activities of the Sector Departments and other service providers (vice versa) and - Alignment of the IDP with the various sector plans.

-1.5.2 APPROACH TO THE 2017/18 IDP REVIEW
+1.5.2 APPROACH TO THE 2017/22 IDP REVIEW

-- Strategic review of the refining of strategies of 2017/2018
+- Strategic review of the content of 2016/2017

-- Review Community Based Plans
+- Community Based Planning Approach

+- Review Vision

+- Alignment with NDP/PDP

 - Sector Alignment

 - IDP -Budget Alignment

 - Community Engagement (Public Participation) for approval and final

 - Review of status of the sector plans

 - Compliance with MSCOa

 - MEC Comments

-1.5.3 MEC COMMNETS 2017/18
+1.5.3 MEC COMMNETS 2015/16